 General Motors Corporation

-Industry: Auto & Truck Manufacturers
+Industry: Truck Auto Manufacturers

 For the nine months ended 30 September 2005, General Motors Corporation's revenues fell less than 1% to $141.47B.
 Net loss totaled $3.8B vs. an income of $2.9B.
 Revenues reflect lower sales from GM- North America.
 Net loss also reflect lower production volumes, continued increase in healthcare costs, higher materials costs and increased reserves for insurance losses related to Hurricane Katrina.